Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ace} forgery techniques\footnote{Face forgery strictly refers to techniques that manipulate local facial content, such as altering lip movement, swapping central face, editing expression, etc. Whole facial image synthesis using GAN or Diffusion models is therefore not considered in this work.} have seen remarkable progress in recent years, largely due to significant advancements in generative models~\cite{gan_ori,gan_style,difussion_ori,diffusion_stable}.
-These techniques enable the manipulation of faces with high realism, causing serious concerns to social security, such as privacy violations~\cite{privacy1,Privacy2}, economic fraud~\cite{economic1,economic2}, etc. These concerns have motivated a great need for exploration into face forgery detection.
+\IEEEPARstart{F}{ace} forgery techniques\footnote{Face forgery strictly refers to techniques that manipulate local facial content, such as altering lip movement, swapping central face, editing expression, etc. Whole facial image synthesis using GAN or Diffusion models is therefore not considered in this work.} have seen remarkable progress in recent years, largely due to significant advancements in generative models~\cite{gan_ori,gan_style,difussion_ori,diffusion_stable}. {These techniques enable the manipulation of faces with high realism, raising serious societal concerns, such as privacy violations~\cite{privacy1,Privacy2} and economic fraud~\cite{economic1,economic2}.} These concerns have motivated a great need for exploration into face forgery detection.

 Recent face forgery detection methods are typically developed on CNNs, benefiting from the learning capacity of these models.
 They leverage various forgery clues, including biological signals~\cite{biological_signal, head_poses, heartbeat}, blending artifacts~\cite{ddb,blending_artifacts2,blending_artifacts3}, and frequency signals~\cite{f3net,srm,spsl}.
 While these methods can achieve favorable and near-perfect performance on standard datasets, their ability to detect unseen forgeries drops significantly.
 This is because these methods tend to overfit the specific forgeries present in the training data, limiting their generalization across different distributions.
 With new forgery techniques constantly emerging in real-world scenarios, these detection methods remain highly constrained in practical use.
 To address this issue, several generalizable face forgery detection methods have been proposed, aiming to capture common forgery clues through approaches such as pseudo-fake face augmentations~\cite{SeeABLE,sbi}, and disentanglement learning~\cite{fud,disentanglement}.
 Nevertheless, given the limited variety of forgery categories, these methods still struggle to acquire sufficient forgery priors.